 This is a great recipe to use if you have small tarty plums.
 I find the red flesh varieties that appear in early January to be just right.
 For an extra zing, add some very thinly sliced zest of one or two lemons when you’re adding the sugar.

-It’s a rich dark jam, excellent with pancakes, scones and cream, or stirred into plain yogurt.
+It’s a rich dark jam, excellent with pancakes, scones, and cream, or stirred into plain yoghurt.
 Makes approximately 6-7 x 400g jars.

 1kg mulberries and/or blueberries